 Last March the same journal published another study (Low-Volume Whole-Body Vibration Training Improves Exercise Capacity in Subjects With Mild to Severe COPD) that came to essentially the same conclusions.
 Check this out.
 “A low-volume WBVT program resulted in significantly and clinically relevant larger improvements in exercise capacity compared with calisthenics exercises in subjects with mild to severe COPD.”
 In other words, a doable amount of WBV (3 months with 2 sessions of 30 min/week) was better than physical exercise as recorded by numerous parameters (6-min walk test, 5-repetition sit-to-stand test, leg press peak force, Berg balance scale, St George Respiratory Questionnaire, and COPD assessment test).
 I don’t care who you are, if you are dealing with COPD, this is super exciting information!

-WHAT KIND OF VIBRATION PROTOCOL SHOULD YOU BE SHAKING TO
+WHAT KIND OF WHOLE BODY VIBRATION PROTOCOL SHOULD YOU BE SHAKING TO?

 Not only has the price point come down on all of these items, I’m not convinced that you need to spend a huge amount of time doing these things if you are the average Joe (or Jolene) who is trying to incorporate some sort of vibratory or oscillation training into your normal routine.
 In fact, while many studies I looked at touted half hour sessions, numerous studies were using sessions as short as ten minutes, and in some cases five.
-Bottom line, it would not be tough to incorporate WBV or similar into whatever you are currently doing.
+Bottom line, it would not be difficult or time consuming to incorporate Whole Body Vibration or similar into whatever your current routine is.

-And for those of you who want to see what WBV looks like in relationship to the bigger picture, simply take a look at THIS PROTOCOL I created for chronically sick people.
-While I would never suggest it were a “cure all,” the thing that makes it effective for so many people is the fact that most diseases are slightly different manifestations of the same underlying pathophysiological aberrations and metabolic abnormalities (HERE).
+For those of you interested in seeing what Whole Body Vibration looks like in relationship to the bigger picture, simply take a look at THIS PROTOCOL I created for chronically sick people.
+While I would never suggest it’s a “cure all,” the thing that makes it effective for so many people is the fact that most diseases are slightly different manifestations of the same underlying pathophysiological aberrations and metabolic abnormalities (HERE).
 Sure you might need to see a specialist in FUNCTIONAL MEDICINE.
 This protocol, however, is meant to save many (arguably most) of you the time and expense.